rihal-om/rihal-codestacker/FE/README.md

 1. Utilize the powerful features of the https://pokeapi.co/ API to retrieve necessary Pokémon information.
 Show details like image, name, number, types, and stats (HP, Attack, Defense, Speed) and a preview of its evolution.
 2. Implement smooth pagination to fetch 20 Pokémon at a time.
 Keep the adventure going as users explore more Pokémon effortlessly.
 3. Cache your API calls to minimize redundant queries for Pokémon data.
-4. Ensure that selecting a Pokémon updates the URL route dynamically, facilitating easy sharing and bookmarking of specific Pokémon profiles.
+4. Ensure that selecting a Pokémon updates the URL route dynamically, facilitating easy sharing of specific Pokémon profiles.

 #### Example: